Are car insurance quotes accurate?

 How do you avoid a misquote when you are shopping for car insurance?

-You cannot help but feel foolish when you price the cost of insurance and your failure to provide an accurate violation date or birth date leads to an astronomical rate increase.
+You cannot help but feel foolish when you price the cost of insurance, and your failure to provide an accurate violation date, or even a birth date, leads to an astronomical rate increase.

 Since you comparison shop to educate yourself on rates in your region and in your demographic, gathering and providing the most accurate information for a quote is crucial.